NEW: A total of 50 are arrested in two incidents in L.A., an officer says

-Those in New York were not alone.
-Like-minded activists also took to the streets in all corners of the nation – from Miami to Los Angeles to Portland, Oregon, to Boston – marking two months since the activist effort aimed at the nation’s wealthiest 1% began in Manhattan.
+Occupy protesters also took to the streets in all corners of the nation – from Miami to Los Angeles to Portland, Oregon and Boston – marking two months since the activist effort aimed at the nation’s wealthiest 1% began in Manhattan.

 “I think the numbers have increased dramatically today,” said New York protester Jo Robin.
 “Particularly after the raid, our message is being broadcast all over the world.”

 The group twice squared off against riot police in Zuccotti Park, where they’d been evicted two days earlier.
 They’d also engaged in several confrontations with police, leading to scores of arrests.